vectorgrp/sil-kit-fmu-importer/README.md

 The FMU Importer uses the SIL Kit logger for its output.
 Therefore, you need to provide a SIL Kit configuration file that contains a `Logging` section to see any output provided by the FMU Importer.
 The FMU Importer prints most of its logs on the `Info` level, but in case an error occurs, there is one log message on the `Error` level that contains the error message and a log message on the `Debug` level that contains the error message including further information (such as a stack trace) to track the error's origin more easily.
+> Persistence allows the FMU to be extracted once and reused across runs by storing it in a known folder (that has the same name as the FMU itself) and validating it with a hash.

 ## **Data, Time, and Lifecycle Handling**